henry7720/Table-Tennis-Simulator/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > this process.
 Therefore, the first question is what skills did you pick up
 > through this process?

-Making my own test cases, designing a complete product.
+Making my own test cases, designing a complete product from the ground up -- with my complete choice of implementation.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

 - Designed a complete product for a table tennis game simulator
 - Learned how to build robust test cases
+- Learned to prioritize appropriate data structures

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

-I do not, but I am not going to become a software devloper anyhow!
-Haha.
+It hasn't really.
+I do not suddenly hate anything, thats for sure!
+I am not incredibly interested in being a software dev my entire life, though.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your
 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

-Go to Hackathons, get those impossible-to-get internships.
+Go to Hackathons, acquire internships, join more clubs.

 ## Assignment Tasks